PulkitMalhotra161001/Sudoku-Solver/README.md

 # Sudoku-Solver
-These are a suite of Java programs which deal with Sudoku Puzzles.
-They can achieve objectives like Sudoku Puzzle Validation and Sudoku Puzzle Solver.
+These are a suite of Java programs which deal with Sudoku Puzzles.<br>
+They can achieve objectives like Sudoku Puzzle Validation and Sudoku Puzzle Solver.<br>